 We all have several preconceptions about what forgiveness is.
 “Forgive?”, “What is solved with that?”, “After what he did to me?”, “That is unforgivable!”
 Are the most common phrases heard about it?
 However, forgiveness is the threshold that allows us to jump over resentments and be free to live with greater peace and happiness.

 On the other hand, according to medical research, forgiving is good for physical health.
 Indeed, the data indicate that those who insist on not forgiving are more likely to die of heart disease than people who accept that in life there are misunderstandings and collisions with others whose effects can be neutralized.

 Forgive not because others deserve it but because you need to be free from them, you deserve to turn your heart away from hatred, bitterness, and resentment.
 In this way, you will be able to be free and at peace, guaranteed!

 Forgiveness is an extraordinarily complex issue, which involves many beliefs, and it only depends on each one, since obviously it is a very personal decision and each person is responsible for whether they decide to take action; letting go, traveling light for this life, an important practice to be happy.
 Forgiveness helps one to deal with it so that it no longer hurts as much and does not become an obstacle to a good life for oneself and one’s relationship.

-It is curious that asking for forgiveness and forgiving is free but nevertheless it is something that generally costs a lot … Believe me I could not stop writing, it is a very extensive topic … it is hard to forgive.
+It is curious that asking for forgiveness and forgiveness is free but nevertheless, it is something that generally costs a lot … Believe me I could not stop writing, it is a very extensive topic … it is hard to forgive.

 And what do you think?
 Is it easy or difficult for you to forgive?